jasonh4882/stressPredictionSpring2021/README.md

 ### Competition Results

 In total, 14 submissions were made *(all loacted in the "Submissions" folder)*.
+Detailed descriptions of all submissions can be found as a part of [HampshireSubmissionSummaryAndCode.pdf](/HampshireSubmissionSummaryAndCode.pdf).
 A short description of each submission would be as follows:

 1. **GLM**: Only 7 fields are initially used to predict stress built with GLM training.
     - *Private Score*: 3.40561